mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 1. Sun, Yifan, Changmao Cheng, Yuhan Zhang, Chi Zhang, Liang Zheng, Zhongdao Wang, and Yichen Wei.
 "Circle loss: A unified perspective of pair similarity optimization."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 6398-6407.
 2020.

+## 2019

+1. Wang, Xun, Xintong Han, Weilin Huang, Dengke Dong, and Matthew R. Scott.
+"Multi-similarity loss with general pair weighting for deep metric learning."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 5022-5030.
+2019.
+  - (TP) Establish a General Pair Weighting (GPW) framework: casts the sampling problem of deep metric learning into a unified view of pair weighting through gradient analysis, (tool for understanding recent pair-based loss functions)
+  - (TP) Various existing pair-based methods are compared and discussed comprehensively, with clear differences and key limitations identified;
+  - (TP) Proposes new loss called multi-similarity loss (MS loss) under the GPW,
+    - implemented in two iterative steps (i.e., **mining**: involves P and **weighting**: Involves S,N): consider three similarities for pair weighting, providing a more principled approach for collecting and weighting informative pairs
+      - 3 similarities (self-similarity: S, Negative relative similarity: N, Positive relative similarity: P) [figure 2]
+      - state-of-the-art performance on four image retrieval benchmarks (CUB200, Cars-196, Stanford Online Products (SOP) and In-Shop Clothes Retrieval (In-Shop))
+  - [github notes]

+1. Cheung, Brian, Alex Terekhov, Yubei Chen, Pulkit Agrawal, and Bruno Olshausen.
+"Superposition of many models into one." arXiv preprint arXiv:1902.05522 (2019).
+  - Multiply weights to project them in orthogonal space and sum them.

+## 2018

+1. Kim, Wonsik, Bhavya Goyal, Kunal Chawla, Jungmin Lee, and Keunjoo Kwon.
+"Attention-based ensemble for deep metric learning."
+In Proceedings of the European Conference on Computer Vision (ECCV), pp. 736-751.
+2018.
+  - Target:  learners should be diverse in their feature embeddings.
+    - Divergence loss for diversity in attention map on M-head
+    - attention-based ensemble, which uses multiple attention masks, to attend different parts of the object.
+    - ABE-M (M way attention based Ensemble)
+  - Section 3 describe it all [setup, and divergence loss to enforce different attention (section 3.4)]
+  - Experiments: 4 dataset (CUB200, ... ), Arch: GoogLeNet (pretrained on ILSVRC dataset), M = 8

 ## 2017
 1. Lin, Tsung-Yi, Priya Goyal, Ross Girshick, Kaiming He, and Piotr Dollár.
 "Focal loss for dense object detection."
 In Proceedings of the IEEE international conference on computer vision, pp. 2980-2988.
 2017.

-# Unsorted Papers

-1. Cheung, Brian, Alex Terekhov, Yubei Chen, Pulkit Agrawal, and Bruno Olshausen.
-"Superposition of many models into one." arXiv preprint arXiv:1902.05522 (2019).
-  - Multiply weights to project them in orthogonal space and sum them.
+## 2016 and Earlier

+1. Hoffer, Elad, and Nir Ailon.
+"Deep metric learning using triplet network."
+In International Workshop on Similarity-Based Pattern Recognition, pp. 84-92.
+Springer, Cham, 2015.
+  - Triplet networks
+  - Experimented on the MNIST dataset.

+1. Yi, Dong, Zhen Lei, Shengcai Liao, and Stan Z. Li.
+"Deep metric learning for person re-identification."
+In 2014 22nd international conference on pattern recognition, pp. 34-39.
+IEEE, 2014.